apostrophecms/starter-kit-astro-apollo-assembly/README.md

 npm install
 ```

-The `postinstall` script automatically installs dependencies for both `backend` and `frontend` folders.
+This repo is setup as a npm workspace.
+This means that the dependencies for both `backend` and `frontend` folders are installed at root level.

 #### 2. Configure Required Settings